ychama/ychama/README.md

 Python, TensorFlow/Keras, Conv2D, Stratified K-Fold, Deep Learning

 **Description:**
-A deep-learning-based Automatic Modulation Classification (AMC) pipeline employing convolutional layers, gating logic, and an SNR predictor to dynamically decide “early exits.”
-Integrated a TAD (Trainable Adaptive Denoiser) for noise reduction.
-Achieved robust accuracy on RML datasets using Stratified K-Fold evaluation.
+A deep-learning pipeline that could outsmart your average radio waves.
+It automatically figures out modulation types using convolutional layers (like letting your GPU paint by numbers).
+With an SNR predictor and TAD (Trainable Adaptive Denoiser) on the side, it gracefully decides when to exit—kind of like an AI that knows when to leave the party before it’s awkward.
+Robust accuracy on RML datasets, because who doesn’t love graphs trending upward?

 **Repository:**
 - [Adaptive AMC](https://github.com/ychama/Early-Exiting-ML-Research)